-Burrell Behavioral Health ("Burrell Behavioral") recently sent letters to clients informing them that a business associate’s Internet-facing portal, which contained electronic images of Burrell’s protected health information (“ePHI”), was improperly secured and potentially permitted access to unauthorized individuals.
+Burrell Behavioral Health ("Burrell Behavioral") sent letters to clients informing them that a business associate’s Internet-facing portal, which contained electronic images of Burrell’s protected health information (“ePHI”), was improperly secured and potentially permitted access to unauthorized individuals.
 The ePHI was loaded on the server in August, 2018 and contained medical record information which could include one or more of the following: name, address, telephone number, date of birth, gender, date of service, type of services, insurance information, driver’s license number, and social security number.

 Upon discovery, Burrell immediately contacted its business associate to shut off portal access and launched an investigation.
 Computer forensics experts determined that there was a very low probability that any information was actually accessed; there was no evidence that any unauthorized individuals or automated website crawlers or scanners had accessed the ePHI, and the ePHI was formatted in a manner that did not allow access through general internet searches or casual internet browsing.